ranaroussi/ezibpy/README.rst

 ======

 In regards to Options, ezIBpy currently supports market data retrieval and order execution.
-IV, Greeks, and other Option-related data isn't being procesed by ezIBpy.

-If you want to add this functionality, be my guest and please submit a pull request.
+If you want to add more functionality (such as news retreival, etc) be my guest and please submit a pull request.

 Legal Stuff